damianhakert/damianhakert.github.io/source/_posts/2015-12-07-being-a-good-open-source-steward.markdown

 ---
 layout: post
-title: "Being a good open source steward"
+title: "Open Source Stewardship"
-date: 2015-12-04
+date: 2015-12-07
 comments: true
 author: Sytse Sijbrandij
 author_twitter: sytses
-image_title: '/images/unsplash/FILENAME.jpg'
+image_title: '/images/unsplash/sailing-5.jpg'
 ---
 We've recently detailed our policy and commitment to open source.
 We need to think in the interests of the project, while tending to the realities of running a business to support it.
 I wanted to share some of our thoughts around the decisions behind the policy.

 <!-- more -->